 A new construction home will be extremely efficient.
 The technology in windows, insulation and also airflow are far superior.
 Appliances and lighting are also much more energy efficient.

 Technology in general has made homes much smarter and more convenient.
+And the standard for energy efficiency in homes has grown significantly over the last few decades.

 3. A New Community